tutifruti10/FLiRT/README.md

 - can increment by calling lm.update_(x_new,y_new) where x_new and y_new consist of one data point

-Example of initalizig a local model and then incrementing it: opt=Options() def f(x):
+Example of initalizig a local model and then incrementing it: import optionsGP from optionsGP import Options

+import LocalModelGp
+from LocalModelGp import LocalModel

+import LgrGp
+from LgrGp import LGR

+import importlib
+import numpy as np
+from matplotlib import pyplot as plt

+opt=Options()
+def f(x):
     return x*np.sin(x)